 - A piece of astroturf (or other artificial turf) 26 inches long by 18 inches wide slightly larger than the top so we could wrap sides.

 Assembly was really quick and simple.
 Lay the wood frame out with long lengths on the outside of the shorter lengths.
 The board will sit at 3 inches high.

 Screw the four pieces together to create a frame.
-When you purchase 3 x 2 inch timber it is never actually that exact size width.
-Ours was actually 1.75 inch hence the 11.5 inch shorter lengths butting up to the 2 sides, to make a total 15 inches depth (this will make more sense when you make it)
+When you purchase 3 x 2 inch timber, it is never actually that exact size width.
+Ours was actually 1.75 inches hence the 11.5 inches shorter lengths butting up to the 2 sides to make a total 15 inches depth (this will make more sense when you make it)

-Once you have created your place board frame add the ply top to the frame .
-Use 4 screws along each of the long sides, and 2 in the middle of the shorter lengths.
+Once you have created your place board frame, add the ply top to the frame.
+Use four screws along each of the long sides and 2 in the middle of the shorter lengths.

 Glue or staple the astroturf securely to the top.
 We used a mixture of both to ensure the dogs couldn’t get hurt by the turf slipping.

 And it’s as easy as that!
 Each one we made looked more professional as we tweaked the design.
-Don’t forget to head over to our masterclass section to watch our brilliant video on how to use your place board effectively.
+Don’t forget to head over to our MASTERCLASS SECTION to watch our brilliant video on effectively using your place board.

 SUBSCRIBE FOR YOUR FREE PDF PLACEBOARD INSTRUCTIONS

 We have made a FREE Place Board Instruction Street.
 Instant access here, plus we will send you a copy via email for safekeeping.

 Some of our followers have sent us some great ideas to improve on our design.